romerojosh/zefr/README.md

-#ZEFR: A high-order CFD solver using the Direct Flux Reconstruction Method
+# ZEFR: A high-order CFD solver using the Direct Flux Reconstruction Method

 **Objective**: The goal of this project is to create a simple, high-performance high-order CFD solver using the Direct Flux Reconstruction methodology for two dimensional, and eventually, three dimensional problems.

-##Current Features:
+## Current Features:
 - Can solve the Advection-Diffusion, Euler, and Navier-Stokes equations in 2D
 - Supports 2D quadrilateral, triangular, and mixed meshes in GMSH format.
 Element boundary representations up to 2nd order supported.
-- Paraview output using legacy .vtk ASCII files
+- Paraview output using binary XML .vtu files
 - Supports fully featured compilation on both CPU (multithreaded with OpenMP) and Nvidia GPUs
 - P-multigrid for convergence acceleration of steady-state problems

-##Installing and Running ZEFR:
+## Installing and Running ZEFR:
 Building ZEFR is very straightforward.
 First, you must create a config file (see examples in the configfiles/ directory).
 To compile, simply type the following in the top directory: